 - Rapid charging is 43 kW to 120 kW

-On a final observation, all those that complain about the ‘EV charging speeds’ at public charging points, I do empathise, but the U.K. electric vehicle charging infrastructure is evolving rapidly.
-It is only a matter of time!
+On a final observation, all those that complain about the ‘EV charging speeds’ at public charging points, we do empathise, but the U.K. electric vehicle charging infrastructure is evolving rapidly.

 We at e-zoomed are more than happy to assist you with all your EV needs to include: